lucyinthesky2111/milestone-project-one/README.md

 * [Autotech Training](https://autotechtraining.co.uk/about-us/) - for inspiration for the instructor profiles, font choice and site colour scheme.
 <h2 align="center"><img src="assets/readme-images/auto-tech-training-staff-profiles.2png.png"></h2>

-* [Isabella Mitchell Row Gallery website](https://isabella-mitchell.github.io/milestone-project-one/) – inspiration for the layout of the website.
+* [Isabella Mitchell Row Gallery website](https://isabella-mitchell.github.io/milestone-project-one/) – For inspiration for the layout of the website.
 The main sources of inspiration from Row Gallery were the:
   * homepage layout;
   * use of directional arrows on buttons;
   * sub-navigation bar under main navigation bar on ‘shared’ pages and pages with a considerable amount of content.